 Although still effective, the fact such sirens regularly go off for other reasons (such as power cuts or faults) means they are often ignored by neighbours.

 Therefore, depending on the area you live in they may not be the best choice, particularly if you live in a more remote, rural location.

 That said, they will still help to deter burglars.
 Professionally-installed bells-only alarms cost around £500-£1,500 and self-install models cost as little as £200.

 Dialler Burglar Alarms

-These types of burglar alarm work in a very similar way to bells-only alarms but instead of sounding an alarm and hoping someone nearby responds, a dialler alarm will actually contact someone.
+These types of burglar alarm work in a very similar way to bells-only ones but instead of sounding an alert and hoping someone nearby responds, a dialler will actually contact someone.

-This could be yourself or a friend or family member as you can have the alarm automatically call a number of your choice.
+This could be yourself or a friend or family member as you can have the unit automatically call a number of your choice.